wulongict/SpectralArchive/README.md

 sudo apt-get install libopenblas-dev
 ```

 The CUDA enviroment is also required.
-If not, users could try use CPU-only version, which can be downloaded from $URL
+If not, users could try use CPU-only version, which can be downloaded from release v1.0.6
-# URL to be added, Jan 26.
-2022

 ```bash
 # the following wget command downloads the v1.0.5 version.
 Change the url to get a newer version.